 BA (Calvin College), PhD (Stony Brook University)

 Shannon Hoff is Associate Professor of Social and Political Philosophy at the Institute for Christian Studies, and President of the Canadian Society for Continental Philosophy.
 In 2013 she was a Visiting Fellow at the Institute for Cultural Inquiry in Berlin, Germany.
-She is the author of The Laws of the Spirit: A Hegelian Theory of Justice, forthcoming in April with SUNY Press, as well as of numerous articles in modern and contemporary political philosophy.
+She is the author of The Laws of the Spirit: A Hegelian Theory of Justice, forthcoming in April with SUNY Press, as well as of numerous articles in political and European philosophy.